matthewmcnulty/spark-on-kubernetes/README.md

 export PYSPARK_PYTHON=python3
 ```

-Reload this file to apply the changes to your current session:
+Reload this file to apply the changes to your current session.

 ```bash
 source ~/.profile